 1. American College of Obstetricians and Gynecologists’ Committee on Gynecologic Practice: Opinion No. 823: Health care for transgender and gender diverse individuals.
 Obstet Gynecol 137 (3):e75–e88, 2021. doi: 10.1097/AOG.0000000000004294

-The examiner should explain the examination, which includes a breast examination Breast examination Breast symptoms (eg, masses, nipple discharge, pain) are common, accounting for > 15 million physician visits/year.
-Although > 90% of symptoms have benign causes, breast cancer is always a concern... read more and an abdominal examination, to the patient.
+The examiner should explain the examination, which includes a breast examination Breast examination Breast symptoms (eg, masses, nipple discharge, pain) are common, accounting for millions of medical visits every year.
+Although the great majority of symptoms have benign causes, breast cancer... read more and an abdominal examination, to the patient.
 Pelvic examinations should be done when indicated based on a women's medical history or symptoms.
 The patient and her gynecologic care practitioner should discuss and decide together whether a pelvic examination is needed.

 For the pelvic examination, the patient lies supine on an examination table with her legs in stirrups and is usually draped.
 A chaperone is usually required, particularly when the examiner is male, and may also provide assistance.

 Asymptomatic patients with specific indications (eg, need for cervical cancer screening)

 No evidence supports or refutes pelvic examinations for asymptomatic, low-risk patients.
 Thus, for such patients, the decision about how often these examinations should be done should be made after the health care practitioner and patient discuss the issues.